Ryagg/ms1-coffee-maestro/README.md

 - Plan
 Give the user the opportunity to see at a glance where the courses will take place, to view a larger map and to get directions.
 - Implementation
 I used an iFrame with an embedded responsive Google Map.
 I registered an API key at [Google Cloud Platform](https://cloud.google.com/) and restricted both the URLs that can use the key and the APIs that can be accessed with it.
 I used the instructions at [developers.google.com](https://developers.google.com/maps/documentation/embed/get-api-key) to create and restrict the API key.
+To generate the link used in the iFrame I followed the instructions [here](https://developers.google.com/maps/documentation/embed/map-generator).
+I entered '11 Charles Street, Bristol, UK' as adress and added my API key as instructed after '&key=' and afterwards used [bitly](https://bitly.com/) to shorten the link.
 - Test
 Check whether the map is displayed.
 Click on links for larger maps and directions.
 - Result